Raneemrami/ELO2-OCD-patients-analysis/README.md

 Do certain types of obsessions tend to occur more with anxiety compared to other types in OCD patients?

 Do certain types of obsessions tend to occur more with depression compared to other types in OCD patients?

-## objectives

-* Measure the correlation between OCD severity level and co-occurring mental problems (anxiety, depression).

-* Use machine learning to predict co-occurring mental problems (anxiety, depression, nothing) using features like age, education level, OCD severity, family ocd history, previous diagnosis, marital status

-* Conduct EDA to answer sub-questions related to OCD patients (to get answers that  are supported by the data)

 **NOTE**: adjustments could be made as the project is evolving